I’ve posted a musical something in reply to the terrible attacks in Paris:

 “Through whirling clouds, waltzing couples may be faintly distinguished.
 The clouds gradually scatter: one sees […] an immense hall peopled with a whirling crowd.
 The scene is gradually illuminated.
 The light of the chandeliers bursts forth […].
 Set in an imperial court, about 1855.”

-The music follows Ravel’s plan to the letter.
-(I present two recordings with this listening guide; the first is clear and transparent, and therefore accompanies the explanations well, but except for its ending it is not, in my opinion, very exciting or compelling, so I would suggest following the guide with this recording and at the end listening to an alternative version – one conducted by Leonard Bernstein, and imbued with great dramatic power, despite the lesser quality of the recording.)
+As you will hear, the music follows Ravel’s plan to the letter (I will present two recordings with the listening guide; the first is clear and transparent, and therefore accompanies the explanations well – but except for its ending it is not very exciting or compelling.
+I would suggest following the guide with this recording and at the end giving another version a listen – one conducted by Leonard Bernstein, and imbued with great dramatic power, despite the lesser quality of the recording.)

 The work begins with a muted, undefined hum in the double-basses; without measure, without beat.
-Out of this chaos, a few bars later, the main uniting element of the work emerges: the waltz rhythm (00:06).
-At first just two notes of the three, they are later joined by the third note (00:11), in a kind of unending hypnotic gesture.
+Out of this chaos, a few bars later, the main uniting element of the work emerges: the waltz rhythm (00:06); at first just two notes of the three, they are later joined by the third note (00:11), in a kind of unending hypnotic gesture.
 Finally, a fragment of a melody appears above these (00:14).
 It is interrupted (you will hear the flashes in the violins at 00:17 and 00:24), just a hint, a suggestion of a tune, of a melodic element.
-It returns at 00:29, more strongly present, and with it the clouds begin to disperse and other waltz melodies are briefly revealed, before the endless whirling carries them away from us (at 00:48, 00:54, 01:01 and 01:08).
-Ravel wondrously manages to transmit the feeling of opacity; his notes paint before us the clouds which obscure the scene and the proceedings.
+It returns at 00:29, more strongly present, and with it the clouds begin to disperse and other waltz melodies are revealed for a short time, before the endless whirling carries them away from us (at 00:48, 00:54, 01:01 and 01:08).
+Ravel wondrously manages to transmit the feeling of unclarity; his notes paint before us the clouds which obscure the scene and the proceedings.
 Everything is half-concealed, and we are left tense and alert, not knowing where the music will lead us.

 And then, at once, the mist is lifted, and the main melody appears before us (01:23) – the great hall filled with the whirling waltzing crowd.
-Here is the epitome of elegance, of charm, of good taste.
-The harmonic key of the work is finally revealed as well: in the opening not only the rhythmic pulse and the melody but the harmony too was clouded and lacking a stable centre – and here, together with the appearance of the main melody, the soft radiance of D major, the work’s main key, emerges as well.
+The epitome of elegance, of charm, of good taste.
+The harmonic key of the work is finally revealed as well: in the opening not only the rhythmic pulse and the melody but the harmony too was clouded and lacking a stable center – and here, together with the appearance of the main melody, the soft radiance of the D major, the work’s main key, emerges as well.
 The melody is long and continuous; three relaxed, refined sentences, with accompanying waves in the celli and bass clarinet.
 In the fourth sentence (01:57) the melody passes to the flute, and the whole section finishes with a typical Viennese waltz ending (02:02).
-Another melody appears (02:06), highly sensuous, accompanied by glissandi in the harps (those are the gentle metallic slides, going up and down along with the melody, which you can hear clearly at 02:04, just before the melody begins) and very soon the whirling grows faster (02:30), the brass and the percussion join in, and we reach the first culmination of the work (02:40).
-This is the spot where, according to Ravel’s plan, the light of the chandeliers illuminates the grand hall.
+Another melody appears (02:06), highly sensuous, accompanied by glissandi in the harps (those are the gentle metallic slides, going up and down along with the melody; you can hear them clearly at 02:04, just before the melody begins) and very soon the whirling grows faster (02:30), the brass and the percussion join in, and we reach the first culmination of the work (02:40) – this is the spot, where according to Ravel’s plan, the light of the chandeliers illuminates the grand hall.